DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 #### Advanced exercise

-Create a function like rescale01 that can be applied to a dataset and a variable but includes the mutate inside the function itself.
+Create a function like `rescale01()` that can be applied to a dataset and a variable but includes the `mutate()` inside the function itself.

-💡Hint:
+💡 Hint:

 ``` r
 name <- function(data, x) {